networknext/next/docs/source/upgraded_client_example.rst

 Upgraded Client Example
 -----------------------

-In this example we setup a client that connects to a server and is upgraded for monitoring and acceleration by Network Next.
+In this example we setup a client for monitoring and acceleration by network next.

 First, initialize the SDK: